Claudia Karvan: Personal life

-Karvan's flatmate while living in Bondi, in the early 1990s, was fellow actress Justine Clarke.
+While living in Bondi in the early 1990s, Karvan’s flatmate was fellow actress Justine Clarke.
 The pair had met when they were 8-year-olds.
 They first acted together on Princess Kate in 1988.
 Karvan recalled, "We had, like, 10 auditions.
 It was between Jussie and I. And we lived down the road from each other in Paddington...
 You can't take those decisions personally, about roles.
 Right after I got High Tide you got the role I went for, Princess Kate."
 Karvan was in a relationship with Canadian-born Australian actor, Aden Young, which began in 1993 when both were filmed in Exile (1994), and ended in 1995.
 They had previously acted together in Broken Highway (1993).

-Karvan said in a 1995 interview for The Sydney Morning Herald that her acting, "has mostly been intuitive.
-But comedy and theatre have allowed her to... concentrate on her craft – breathing, movement, thought dialogue...
+Karvan said in a 1995 interview that her acting, "has mostly been intuitive.
+But comedy and theatre have allowed [her] to... concentrate on [her] craft – breathing, movement, thought dialogue...
 Some picked up from acting courses and much from [Clarke]."
 She cited her acting heroes as, "Judy Davis, Jessica Lange, and Jennifer Jason Leigh."
-Karvan started salsa dancing as a hobby in 2017 to help with rehabilitation after being treated for a herniated disc.
-During her stint on Dancing with the Stars in 2020, Karvan dedicated her salsa dance to a childhood friend, Samantha, who had died two years previously.